Georgi Mladenov

 Georgi Mladenov (born 11 May 1962 in Sofia) is a Bulgarian professional basketball coach, and a former professional basketball player.
 During his playing career, at a height of 1.92 m (6'3 ") tall, he played at the shooting guard and small forward positions.

 Professional career

 During his club playing career, Mladenov played with Levski Sofia, Stade Nabeulien, Plama Pleven, Slavia Sofia, and Spartak Euroins.
+He was a member of the FIBA European Selection Team in 1996.

-Bulgarian national team
+National team career

 Mladenov was also a member of the senior Bulgarian national basketball team, before retiring in 2003.